Ramkarthik/kramkarthik.com/src/content/programming/create-an-astro-blog.md

 Now that we have the home page, let's see how we can create a new page - in this case, an About (`https://localhost:4321/about`) page.

-Astro uses file based routing.
+Astro uses file-based routing.
 Let's see some examples:

 ```
 src/pages/index.astro -> mysite.com/